MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 Try our [Edit the policy and create a new label](infoprotect-quick-start-tutorial.md) tutorial to see this working in just a few minutes.

 Look out for announcements on the [Enterprise Mobility + Security blog](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/bg-p/enterprisemobilityandsecurity/label-name/Azure%20Information%20Protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional classification features and capabilities become available.
-There are a few limitations with the current release, which include the following:
+There are a few limitations with the current releases, which include the following:

 - No labeling ability in the Office web apps (Office for the web).